amitt1236/sudoku/README.md

 </p>

 ## Training a Deep Learning Network on our newly created database
-Using TensorFlow and a simple neural Network to classify digit
+Using TensorFlow and a simple neural Network to create a digit classifier.
+I didnt used mnist on purpose in order to expirment with GAN's.
+At the end we got a comparable preforming model to the one trained on mnist.